zikichombo/sio/Porting.md

 There is a directory ZikiChombo/sio/ports/{runtime.GOOS} for each host.

 # Entry Points
-An entry point defines a proper subset of the functionality listed in the main [README](README.md).
+An entry point defines a subset of the functionality listed in the main [README](README.md).
 ZikiChombo defines for each host (runtime.GOOS) a list of entry points which refer to the software layer with which the go program will communicate.
 These are named after the respective entry points in the main